 More topsoil was added because the original level of soil had gone down.
 Cattle manures were also spread.
 After levelling, topmost soil level was about 50 cm from floor and 20 cm down from top of walls.

-connections were repaired.
-An outlet with gate valve was installed just outside
+Water supply connections were repaired.
+An outlet with gate valve was installed just outside the western wall.

 Prior to actual use for crop production-related activities, water was allowed to flow in to keep the soil moist.
 It was done so much ahead of the projected use for rice growing because it was realized that it would take several days to saturate the soil.
 It was January of 2016 when there was drought.